Patrick Fedor M.S.

 Research area Contact

-Outside of work, Fedor is an avid learner and lover of classical music and the opera.
-He also enjoys playing tennis and going to the beach.
-Fedor is constantly chasing an endless summer, as he splits his time between Falmouth, MA, and Fort Lauderdale, FL.
+Outside of work, I am an avid learner and lover of classical music and opera.
+I enjoy playing tennis and going to the beach, constantly chasing an “endless summer” by splitting my time between Falmouth, MA, and Fort Lauderdale, FL.